adityadvit/hotel-rest-server/README.md

 # hotel-rest-server
 - This project is for simple hotel-rest-server which uses node.js, express.js, MVC, and REST concepts.
 Controller part accepts and serves the requests.
 Model does all the data related work.
-- Currently hotel-rest-server deals with in memory json data.This is kept for the minimal scope.This can further be extended to read/write to nosql, sql databases.
+- Currently hotel-rest-server deals with in memory json data.This is kept for the minimal scope.This can further be extended to read/write from/to nosql, sql databases.

 - hotel-rest-server has three entities
   * Hotels
   * Users
   * Rooms
+- Can have addition entity named bookings(can be done)
 - Entity schema includes:
   * hotels:
   ```JSON